 Per this analysis posted by Wolf Richter, the Miami condo market is in a freefall: LINK.
 Mortgage rates have spiked up considerably in the last week.
 This will extinguish a significant amount of home sales and cash-out refi’s – note – the following is an excerpt from the latest issue of my Short Seller’s Journal :

 I continue to see with my own eyeballs, which I trust a lot more than the manipulated b.s. reported by the National Association of Realtors and the Government’s Census Bureau, a stunning number of “for sale” and “for rent” signs all around central Denver.
 Note that Colorado has 11,000 people per month moving here, so if inventory in both homes for sale and rentals are visibly increasing here it means they are increasing everywhere.
+Those looking to move into the area may want to seek out a denver realtor and see the property listings they have; there are many exceptional homes for those planning to move to this great city on the market.

 I’ve heard horror stories about the south Florida market from several sources.
 A colleague who runs a real estate brokerage firm in Houston published a report last week on a growing glut in luxury apartments in Houston: LINK.